 So, what do we mean by “honors components only”?

-In our 2016 ratings review, we listed the honors programs and colleges that received an overall five “mortarboard” rating.
+In our latest book of honors program ratings, we listed the honors programs and colleges that received an overall five “mortarboard” rating.
 One component of the rating model used in order to determine the leading programs is prestigious scholarships–the number of Rhodes, Marshall, Truman, Goldwater, etc., awards earned by students from each university as a whole.

 In most cases, honors programs at these universities contribute most of the winners of these awards, but not in all cases.
 So while the prestigious scholarship component is worth including, we do not want it to override the 12 other rating components used in the ratings.
 These components are “honors only” because they do not include awards earned by non-honors students of the university as a whole.

 Therefore, we decided to do a separate rating, one that is not included in the new book, INSIDE HONORS.
 The new rating uses only the 12 components listed below.
 Farther down, you can see whether the prestigious scholarship component had a major impact on the overall ratings of top programs.

 Those 12 additional components are…

 - Curriculum Requirements